Frances Yates: International acclaim: 1961–81

-Yates' scholarly productivity increased in the 1960s and 1970s, when she also became a regular book reviewer for The New York Review of Books.
+Yates's scholarly productivity increased in the 1960s and 1970s, when she also became a regular book reviewer for The New York Review of Books.

 In 1961, Yates authored Giordano Bruno and the Hermetic Tradition, which has come to be widely regarded as her masterpiece.
 In her diary, she wrote that she now "saw Hermeticism as the clue to Bruno and the whole view of Renaissance magic in relation to him."
 She had been encouraged to adopt this view by her friend, D.P.
 Walker.
 The book was published in 1964 by Cambridge University Press.
 The work brought her international scholarly fame, and in 1965 she went on a lecture tour of the United States.
 Her next publication was a part-sequel to Giordano Bruno and the Hermetic Tradition, being published as The Art of Memory in 1966.
 In 1967, she was elected a Fellow of the British Academy (FBA).
 In 1969 she published Theatre of the World.
 Her next book, published by Routledge in 1972, was The Rosicrucian Enlightenment, in which she looked at the influence of the Rosicrucian manifestos in 16th century Europe.

 In 1971, Yates was awarded an honorary doctorate from the University of East Anglia, which was presented to her by Angus Wilson, and in the New Year Honours 1972 Yates was appointed an Officer of the Order of the British Empire for services to Art History.
 In October 1973, she was awarded a £5000 Wolfson Award for her wider oeuvre, and in January 1974, Yates delivered four Northcliffe lectures at University College London (UCL).
 They would subsequently be published by Routledge in 1975 as Shakespeare's Last Plays: A New Approach.
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1975.
 That same year also saw the publication of Astraea: The Imperial Theme in the Sixteenth Century, which collected together lectures that she had presented in the 1950s.
 In February 1976, Smith College in Northampton, Massachusetts offered Yates the Kennedy Professorship, which she declined.